renovatebot/renovate/website/docs/node.md

 ## Configuring Support Policy

-Renovate supports a [`supportPolicy`](configuration-options/#supportpolicy) option that can be passed the following values and associated versions (current as of December 2017):
+Renovate supports a [`supportPolicy`](configuration-options/#supportpolicy) option that can be passed the following values and associated versions (current as of May 2019):

 **Default:** `lts`